StefanZander/lecture_notes/kg/lecture/marp/knowledge.md

 ::::: columns
 :::: single
 **Philosophically**
-- (Attributes to the epistemological perspective)
+- Attributes to the epistemological perspective
+- Huge disconsensus in philosophy about the different conceptions and definitions
 - Knowledge is a subset of all true believes
-- Huge disconsensus in philosophy about the different conceptions and definitions
-- One largely beliefed definition is JTB
+- One largely accepted definition is [Justified]{.kursiv} True Belief (JTB)
-- The american philosopher Edmund Gettier disapproved the JTB by providing a number of counter examples – also known as the Gettier Cases
+- The american philosopher Edmund Gettier disapproved the JTB by providing a number of counter examples – also known as the _Gettier Cases_
 ::::
 :::: single
 **Pragmatically**
-- several models have been proposed to explain the nature of knowledge, mostly in the context of certain scenarios (e.g. CPS, Industry 4.0, Innovation etc.)
+- several _models_ have been proposed to explain the nature of knowledge, mostly in the context of certain scenarios (e.g. CPS, Industry 4.0, Innovation etc.)
 - The most prominent ones among others are
   - The Wissenstreppe 4.0 by Claus North
   - The SECI-Model